How to prevent piles naturally through yoga, diet, and lifestyle

 - Lie on your back.

-- Bring one or both knees to the chest.
+- Bring both knees to the chest.

 - Hug your knees and lift your head toward them.